Improving Generalization in Federated Learning by Seeking Flat Minima: Experiments

 \subsection{The Effectiveness of the Search for Flat Minima in FL}

-In Sec.~\ref{sec:het_fl}, we have shown that, given a fixed number of communication rounds, FL models trained in heterogeneous settings present a considerable performance gap compared to their homogeneous counterparts.
+In Sec.~\ref{sec:het_fl}, we have shown that, given a fixed number of rounds, FL models trained in heterogeneous settings present a considerable performance gap compared to their homogeneous counterparts.
 Indeed, the gap between the two scenarios can be significant with a difference of up to 20\% points (Table~\ref{table:exp1}).
-We identify the clients' hyperspecialization on the local data as one of the causes of the poor generalization capacity of the global model to the underlying training distribution.
-We confirm this by showing that the model converges to sharp minima, correlated with poor generalization capacity.
+We identify the clients' overspecialization on local data as one of the causes of the poor generalization of the global model to the underlying training distribution.
+We confirm this by showing the model converges to sharp minima, correlated to a poor generalization capacity.
 In Table~\ref{table:exp1}, we show that explicitly optimizing for flat minima in both the local training and the server-side aggregation does help improving performances, with evident benefits especially in heterogeneous scenarios.
-We test \sam, \asam and their combination with \swa on the federated \textsc{Cifar10} and \textsc{Cifar100} \cite{krizhevsky2009learning,hsu2019measuring,hsu2020federated} with several levels of heterogeneity ($\alpha\in\{0,0.05,100\}$ for \textsc{Cifar10} and $\alpha\in\{0,0.5,1k\}$ for \textsc{Cifar100}) and clients participation ($C\in\{5,10,20\}$, \textit{i.e.} 5\%, 10\%, 20\%).
-As for \textsc{Cifar100}, we additionally test our approach on the setting proposed by \cite{reddi2020adaptive}, later referred to as \textsc{Cifar100-PAM}, where data is split to reflect the ``coarse" and ``fine" label structure proper of the dataset.
+We test \sam, \asam and their combination with \swa on the federated \textsc{Cifar10} and \textsc{Cifar100} \cite{krizhevsky2009learning,hsu2019measuring,hsu2020federated} with several levels of heterogeneity ($\alpha\in\{0,0.05,100\}$ for \textsc{Cifar10} and $\alpha\in\{0,0.5,1k\}$ for \textsc{Cifar100}) and clients participation ($K\in\{5,10,20\}$, \textit{i.e.} 5\%, 10\%, 20\%).
+As for \textsc{Cifar100}, we additionally test our approach on the setting proposed by \cite{reddi2020adaptive}, later referred to as \textsc{Cifar100-PAM}, where the splits reflect the ``coarse" and ``fine" label structure proper of the dataset.
 Since both \sam and \asam perform a step of gradient ascent and one of gradient descent for each iteration, they should be compared with \fedavg with $2$ local epochs.
-However, the results show that \fedavg with $E=2$ suffers even more from statistical heterogeneity, and accordingly we will compare our baseline with the better-performing \fedavg with $E=1$.
-Our experiments reveal that applying \asam to \fedavg leads to the best accuracies with a gain of $+6\%$ and $+8\%$ respectively on \textsc{Cifar100} and \textsc{Cifar10} in the most challenging scenario, \textit{i.e.} $\alpha=0$ and $5\%$ of clients participation at each round.
-That gain is further improved by combining \fedasam and \swa with a corresponding increase of $+12\%$ and $+11.5\%$.
-We notice that the stability introduced by \swa especially helps in the cases with lower clients participation, where the trend is noisier.
-Our ablation studies (Appendix \ref{app:abl_swa}) prove the boost given by \swa is mainly related to the average of the stochastic weights (Eq.~\ref{math:swa}), rather than the cycling learning rate.
-Table~\ref{tab:lda} reports the results obtained with ResNet18 on \textsc{Cifar100-PAM}: here, \sam and \sam+\swa help more than \asam.
+However, the results show \fedavg with $E=2$ suffers even more from statistical heterogeneity, so we will compare our baseline with the better-performing \fedavg with $E=1$.
+Our experiments reveal that applying \asam to \fedavg leads to the best accuracies with a gain of $+6\%$ and $+8\%$ points respectively on \textsc{Cifar100} and \textsc{Cifar10} in the most challenging scenario, \textit{i.e.} $\alpha=0$ and 5 clients per round.
+This gain is further improved by \fedasamswa with a corresponding increase of $+12\%$ and $+11.5\%$.
+The stability introduced by \swa especially helps with lower clients participation, where the trend is noisier.
+Our ablation studies (Appendix~\ref{app:abl_swa}) prove the boost given by \swa is mainly related to the average of the stochastic weights, rather than the cycling learning rate.
+Table~\ref{tab:lda} shows the results on \textsc{Cifar100-Pam} with ResNet18: here \sam and \samswa help more than \asam. {\textit{\textbf{{\asam and \swa Lead to Flatter Minima in FL.}}}} We extend the analysis on the loss landscape and the Hessian eigenspectrum to the models trained with \fedsam, \fedasam and \swa.
+As expected, both the loss surfaces (Fig.~\ref{fig:loss_landscape}) and the Hessian spectra (Fig. {{5}}) indicate us those methods indeed help converging towards flatter minima.
+The value of $\lambda_{max}$ goes from 93.5 with \fedavg to 70.3 with \fedsam to 30.1 with \fedasam in the most heterogeneous setting (Table~\ref{tab:eigs}).
+The result is further improved by \fedasamswa, obtaining $\lambda_{max}=24.6$.
+We notice there is a strict correspondence between the best $\lambda_{max}$ and the best ratio $\nicefrac{\lambda_{max}}{\lambda_5}$.
+Even if the maximum eigenvalue resulting with \fedavgswa and \fedsamswa is higher than the respective one without \swa, the corresponding lower ratio $\nicefrac{\lambda_{max}}{\lambda_5}$ actually tells us the bulk of the spectrum lies in a lower curvature region \cite{foret2020sharpness}, proving the effectiveness of \swa.
+Looking at \asam's behavior from each client's perspective (Fig. \ref{fig:clients_eigs}), flat minima are achieved from the very beginning of the training and that reflects positively on the model's performance.